-I am a Dow Sustainability Fellow and Ph.D. candidate in the Political Science department and the Gerald R. Ford School of Public Policy at the University of Michigan.
-My research focuses on topics in comparative environmental politics, with a broad interest in questions related to adaptation to environmental change, the responsiveness of government, and disaster recovery and prevention.
+I am a Ph.D. candidate in the Political Science department and the Gerald R. Ford School of Public Policy at the University of Michigan.
+My research focuses on topics in comparative environmental politics, with a broad interest in questions related to challenges and strategies for adopting timely and ambitious policy responses to environmental change.

-Before coming to the University of Michigan, I was a research associate at the Environmental Law Institute in Washington DC.
+Before coming to the University of Michigan, I worked as a research associate at the Environmental Law Institute in Washington DC.
 I received my B.A. from the University of Michigan in Political Science and French with a minor in Earth and Environmental Studies.